presswizards/FreeScoutGPT/README.md

 ### API Tiered Access

 Depending on your API tier, you will have access to only certain models.
-Be aware that currently the free tier only has access to gpt-4o-mini, while most of us will be in Tier 1, and have access to the following chat completion models: gpt-4o, chatgpt-4o-latest, gpt-4o-mini, o1-preview, and o1-mini.
+Be aware that currently the free tier only has access to gpt-4o-mini, while most of us will be in Tier 1, and have access to the following chat completion models: gpt-4o, chatgpt-4o-latest, gpt-4o-mini, o1-preview, and o1-mini, and some Tier 1 users now also have access to o1 and o3-mini as they roll them out.

 You will gain Tier 2 access once you've spent $50, but it has the same access, with increased request per minute rate limits.